Mona0102/TikTok-Trend-Detection/README.md

 ## Project Objectives
 Create a pipeline/process to source and analyze social media data and predict the future trend of kitchenware and household products.
 - Use API to collect social media data.
-- Use programming languages, preferably Python, to clean and analyze possible trends.
+- Use programming languages, Python, to clean and analyze possible trends.
 - Identify trendy products before the peak of the trend.

 ## Outcomes